siporter43/mainpypet.py/tests/notes.md

 in our "do"_ fncn tests we are trying to see what the user sees, not what's returned

 IMPORTANT-- return stops stuff, does not print
-        also, output capsys shows us
+        also, output capsys shows us what the player is seeing